 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: The key points include: (1) Animal studies have reported that the expanded culture of mesenchymal stem cells (MSCs) is conducive to repairing cartilage and subchondral bone and regulating the progression of secondary osteoarthritis (OA); (2) The recent studies on the treatment of OA by MSCs have come to the stage of clinical trials, and most clinical trials have achieved significant positive results with the minimal side effects; and (3) Intra-articular injection of MSCs can offer OA patients a safe and effective treatment, yet still some problems remain to be solved in the clinical application of MSC in the treatment of OA.
+Core tip: The key points include: (1) Animal studies have reported that the expanded culture of mesenchymal stem cells (MSCs) is conducive to repairing cartilage and subchondral bone, and regulating the progression of secondary osteoarthritis (OA); (2) Recent studies on the treatment of OA by MSCs have progressed to clinical trials, and most clinical trials have achieved significant positive results with minimal side effects; and (3) Intra-articular injection of MSCs can offer OA patients a safe and effective treatment, yet some problems still remain to be solved for the clinical application of MSC in the treatment of OA.

-Wang AT, Feng Y, Jia HH, Zhao M, Yu H. Application of mesenchymal stem cells therapy in the treatment of osteoarthritis of the knee: A concise review.
+Wang AT, Feng Y, Jia HH, Zhao M, Yu H. Application of mesenchymal stem cells therapy for the treatment of osteoarthritis of the knee: a concise review.
 World J Stem Cells 2019; In press

 INTRODUCTION

-Osteoarthritis (OA) refers to a common chronic degenerative joint disease, namely the degenerative injury of articular cartilage caused under multiple factors (e.g., aging, obesity, fatigue injury, trauma, joint congenital abnormalities, joint deformity, etc.).
+Osteoarthritis (OA) refers to a common chronic degenerative joint disease, namely the degenerative injury of articular cartilage caused by still multiple factors (e.g., aging, obesity, fatigue injury, trauma, joint congenital abnormalities, joint deformity, etc).
 Pathological changes largely include articular cartilage destruction, subchondral osteosclerosis and synovial hyperplasia[1].
 OA occurs primarily after middle age, and it is more widespread in women than in men.
-Clinical manifestations include joint pain, joint stiffness and loss of function, which impairs mobility of patients and OA will turn out to be the fourth most disabling disease by 2020[2,3].
-The cartilage has poor ability of self-repair and regeneration since the hyaline cartilage tissue on the joint surface has no nerves and no blood vessels, and it is hard to recover by itself once damaged.
-At present, the main clinical treatment methods for OA include non-drug therapy, drug therapy and surgical treatment, only capable of relieving pain, can to a certain extent improve symptoms, delay illness and correct malformation, whereas progressive degeneration of articular cartilage cannot be thoroughly delayed for patients with OA disease[4-8].
-Autologous chondrocyte transplantation has been successfully employed to repair damaged cartilage, yet in vitro cultured chondrocytes show dedifferentiation and decrease in chondrocyte-specific gene expression, thereby affecting its therapeutic effect.
+Clinical manifestations include joint pain, joint stiffness and loss of function, which impairs patient mobility, and OA will turn out to be the fourth most disabling disease by 2020[2,3].
+The cartilage has poor self-repair and regeneration abilities since the hyaline cartilage tissue on the joint surface has no nerves nor blood vessels, and it is hard to recover by itself once damaged.
+At present, the main clinical treatment methods for OA include non-drug therapy, drug therapy and surgical treatment, which is only capable of relieving pain, and can to a certain extent improve symptoms, delay illness and correct malformation.
+Nevertheless, the progressive degeneration of articular cartilage cannot be thoroughly delayed for patients with OA disease[4-8].
+Autologous chondrocyte transplantation has been successfully employed to repair damaged cartilage, yet in vitro cultured chondrocytes show dedifferentiation and decreased chondrocyte-specific gene expression, thereby affecting its therapeutic effect.
 In recent years, new stem cell-based therapies for OA have aroused increasing attention.
-Mesenchymal stem cells (MSCs) have the potential of self-renewal and directional differentiation, which can repair cartilage tissue, and suppress of chondrocyte secretion of inflammatory factors and homing characteristics, which make MSCs the ideal seed cells for OA treatment gradually.
-This study reviews the potential applications of MSCs in the preclinical models and clinical applications of OA.
+Mesenchymal stem cells (MSCs) have the potential of self-renewal and directional differentiation, which can repair cartilage tissue and suppress chondrocyte secretion of inflammatory factors and homing characteristics, which make MSCs the ideal seed cells for gradual OA treatment.
+This study reviews the potential applications of MSCs in preclinical models, as well as the clinical applications of OA.

 CHARACTERISTICS OF MSCS